mobxjs/mobx/README.md

 ### mobservable.property(value, scope?)

 Constructs a new `Property`, value can either be a string, number, boolean or function that takes no arguments and returns a value.
-In the body of the function, references to other properties will be tracked, and onChange, the function will be re-evaluated.
+In the body of the function, references to other properties will be tracked, and on change, the function will be re-evaluated.
 The returned value is an `IProperty` function/object.

 Optionally accepts a scope parameter, which will be returned by the setter for chaining, and which will used as scope for calculated properties.